 about me

-I'm broadly interested in dynamical systems modeling, complex networks, machine learning and all their intersections in the context of systems biology.
+I'm a bioinformatics scientist at the Arc Institute.
+My research focuses on developing computational methods to study cell state transitions from single-cell perturbation data.
+I'm broadly interested in dynamical systems modeling, complex networks,machine learning and all their intersections in the context of systems biology.

 Before starting my PhD I worked for 3 years with Bryan Greenhouse at the EPPICenter where I developed tools for high throughput population genetics analyses of malaria transmission.